galnaftaly/TweetAnalyzer/README.md

 # TweetAnalyzer

-# BertGCN
-This repo contains code for [BertGCN: Transductive Text Classification by Combining GCN and BERT](https://arxiv.org/abs/2105.05727).

 ## Introduction

 In this project, we propose BGSRD model, which proposed a symmetric combination between BERT and Text GCN.
 BGSRD constuct a heterogeneous graph over the dataset